Antonín Kraft: Biography

-Kraft was considered one of the greatest cellists of his time and both Haydn's Cello Concerto No. 2 in D and the cello part in Beethoven's Triple Concerto were written for him, though his son Nikolaus Kraft is also claimed to have played the premiere of the latter.
+Kraft was considered one of the greatest cellists of his time and both Haydn's Cello Concerto No. 2 in D, the cello part in Mozart’s divertimento for string trio in E-Flat and the cello part in Beethoven's Triple Concerto were written for him, though his son Nikolaus Kraft is also claimed to have played the premiere of the latter.

 As a composer, he wrote cello sonatas (six for cello with bass published as Op.
 1 and 2) and a cello concerto (Op.
 4).
 He also wrote various duos: for violin and cello (Op.
 3), for cello and double bass and for two cellos (Op.
 5 and 6).